Thairath Online

 Share article

-Listing 5 Heart-Healthy Menus Recommended by Cardiologists: Delicious and Risk-Reducing for Strong Blood Vessels
+Top 5 Heart-Healthy Menus Recommended by Cardiologists: Delicious, Risk-Reducing, and Vessel-Strengthening

-A collection of heart-nourishing healthy menus recommended by expert doctors, carefully selected for easy preparation and high benefits.
-These dishes help reduce the risk of heart disease and inflammation, suitable for working adults and the elderly.
+A collection of heart-nourishing healthy menus recommended by expert doctors, carefully selected for simplicity and high nutritional value.
+These dishes help reduce the risk of heart disease and inflammation, making them ideal for working adults and seniors alike.

 An in-depth look at 5 heart-healthy menus recommended by doctors.

-Choosing the right foods is crucial for disease prevention (Preventive Medicine).
-Many cardiologists agree that foods rich in antioxidants, high in fiber, and containing good fats are key.
+Choosing what to eat is a vital part of disease prevention.
+Many cardiologists agree that foods rich in antioxidants, high fiber, and good fats are key.
 Here are five food items you should include in your diet.

 1. Pumpkin Soup

-Pumpkin is not only sweet and creamy but also rich in potassium, which plays an important role in controlling blood pressure.
-It also contains high levels of vitamin A and fiber, which aid digestion and reduce the absorption of unnecessary fats.
+Pumpkin isn’t just sweet and creamy; it’s rich in potassium, which plays a crucial role in regulating blood pressure.
+It also contains high levels of vitamin A and fiber, which aid digestion and reduce unnecessary fat absorption.

-Tip: Avoid using large amounts of fresh cream; instead, substitute with plant-based coconut milk or low-fat milk.
+Tip: Avoid adding large amounts of fresh cream.
+Instead, use plant-based coconut milk or low-fat milk as alternatives.

 2. Grilled Salmon Steak with Mixed Vegetables